Nanny and Household Payroll Tax Information & FAQ

-NannyChex is your Household Payroll and Tax Experts.
+NannyChex has friendly tax experts ready to assist with your household employment.
 Please call us today at 877-626-6924 for a free consultation.
-We'll discuss your specific circumstances, what's required of you as a household employer, and the unique requirements for your city and state with no obligation.
+We live answer our phones Monday through Friday during business hours so you won’t wait on hold.
+We’ll discuss your specific circumstances, what’s required of you as a household employer, and the unique requirements for your city and state with no obligation.

 If you’d like to learn more before you call, keep reading…

 Household employers are generally responsible for the following:

 - Establishing an EIN and state/local employer accounts (varies by location).